JesseDWhite/AnimalShelter.Solution/README.md

 1. To access the Swagger Documentation for API calls for GET, PUT, and POST please see below:
  - Run the application within `{AnimalShelter.Solution/AnimalShelter}` in your command line.
  - Once the application is running access the swagger documentation for API calls, go to `http://localhost:5004/index.html`
-  - You can also follow this link [Swagger](http://localhost:5004/index.html)
+    - You can also follow this link while the program is running [Swagger](http://localhost:5004/index.html).
 ## Known Bugs 🐛
 * _There are no known bugs_
 ## License ⚖